Rating

 Old Town Hall

-The most famous building at the Old Town Square is the 14th century Old Town City Hall.
-Its gothic tower, built in 1364, is one of the most recognizable buildings in Prague.
+The most famous building on the Old Town Square is the fourteenth-century Old Town Hall.
+Its Gothic tower, built in 1364, is one of the most recognizable buildings in Prague.

 The tower is famous for its magnificent astronomical clock, built in 1410.
 It is the oldest such clock in Europe.
 Throngs of tourists gather in front of the clock every hour to witness the procession of miniature figures.